Table of Contents

 1. In the Domain text box, enter the domain you want associated with your nation (e.g. example.com).
 Do not include www or any other subdomain.

-2. Uncheck the box next to "NationBuilder should manage this domain."
+2. Leave the box labelled "NationBuilder should manage this domain" unchecked.

 If you have subnations, you will have the option to allow them to use the domain.